Need fresh ideas for achieving your exercise and nutrition goals for weight loss? Here's how to keep motivated to lose weight

 I don't have any "golden rules" or "silver bullets" to solve the problem of waning motivation.
-But I do have some observations from the years of working with many different clients and patients.
-Consider these and see if they apply to you.
-What can you do to stay motivated- that is, stay mindful and engage in behaviors that directly affect your health?
+But I do have some observations from the years of working with many different people in my healthcare practice.
+I hope you gain some tips for how to keep motivated to lose weight and maintain your health.
+What can you do to stay motivated? - that is, stay mindful and engage in behaviors that directly affect your health?

-I have written about SMART goals before in an earlier post (January 3, 2012) and it is still relevant today.
+I have written about SMART goals in my previous MyNetDiary posts and it is still relevant today.
 Having a SMART goal means that it is:

 Examine your health goal - do you believe it is truly important that you reach it?
 If the goal was declared for you and you don't believe in it or don't care about it, then find a different goal that works better for you.

-If you have been successful in the past in reaching a specific health goal, what did you do?
+If you have been successful in the past in reaching your exercise and nutrition goals for weight loss, what did you do?
 What kind of mindset were you in?
 Did you have help from others to support your journey?
-In terms of weight, were you doing anything different in terms of dining out, shopping, meal planning, or meal frequency?
+Were you doing anything different in terms of dining out, shopping, meal planning, or meal frequency?
 Were you walking more or exercising?

 Difficult and sad events can pose a huge challenge for staying the course to protect and support our health.
 Consider divorce, loss of work, injury, dealing with a very troubled family member, or the death of a loved one.
 These types of life events can plunge us into a state of constant caring for others, or possibly a feeling of numbness, despair or depression.

-My challenge to you in this case is – what can you do to replenish your mind, spirit, or body?
+My challenge to you is this - what can you do to replenish your mind, spirit, or body?
 Do you need professional support or guidance to help you get through this difficult time?
 Are you in bereavement or has it progressed into full blown depression?
 Depression can interfere with your ability to meet long term goals that require regular attention and juggling of time.